JingwenWang95/DSP-SLAM/README.md

 ### Run DSP-SLAM with mono sequence
 If you have problem installing mmdetection3d but can run mmdetection smoothly, then you can start with mono sequences as they only require 2D detector.

-### Resolve '***GLSL Shader compilation error: GLSL 3.30 is not supported***'
-We render the reconstructed objects using GLSL, the error above won't affect the SLAM system running but you won't see objects show up in the window.
-You can try running ```export MESA_GL_VERSION_OVERRIDE=3.3``` before running DSP-SLAM.
-More info: https://stackoverflow.com/questions/52592309/0110-error-glsl-3-30-is-not-supported-ubuntu-18-04-c

 # 4. License
 DSP-SLAM includes the third-party open-source software ORB-SLAM2, which itself includes third-party open-source software.
 Each of these components have their own license.
 DSP-SLAM also takes a part of code from DeepSDF which is under MIT license: https://github.com/facebookresearch/DeepSDF.

 DSP-SLAM is released under [GPLv3 license](LICENSE) in line with ORB-SLAM2.
 For a list of all code/library dependencies (and associated licenses), please see [Dependencies.md](Dependencies.md).

+# 5. FAQ

+### Resolve '***Segmentation Fault***'
+First make sure you have activated the correct environment which is `dsp-slam` and run DSP-SLAM under the project root directory.
+See if that can resolve the SegFault.

+Another major cause of SegFault is caused by mmdetection3d.
+If you encounter SegFault on KITTI sequence but can successfully run `dsp_slam_mono` on Freiburg Cars or Redwood Chairs, then the problem is probably because mmdetection3d is not correctly installed.
+Make sure you fully understand the steps in the building scripts and followed all the steps correctly.

+### Resolve '***GLSL Shader compilation error: GLSL 3.30 is not supported***'
+We render the reconstructed objects using GLSL, the error above won't affect the SLAM system running but you won't see objects show up in the window.
+You can try running ```export MESA_GL_VERSION_OVERRIDE=3.3``` before running DSP-SLAM.
+More info: https://stackoverflow.com/questions/52592309/0110-error-glsl-3-30-is-not-supported-ubuntu-18-04-c

-# 5. Acknowledgements
+# 6. Acknowledgements
 Research presented here has been supported by the UCL Centre for Doctoral Training in Foundational AI under UKRI grant number EP/S021566/1.
 We thank [Wonbong Jang](https://sites.google.com/view/wbjang/home) and Adam Sherwood for fruitful discussions.
 We are also grateful to [Binbin Xu](https://www.doc.ic.ac.uk/~bx516/) and [Xin Kong](https://kxhit.github.io/) for their patient code testing!